Low End Mac Reader Specials

 And what's Apple's solution for putting stuff from your computer on a big screen?
 Apple TV.

-Think about it.
-Apple TV is designed for higher-end displays, not the old fashioned analog CRT televisions we've all grown up with.
-High resolution - not as high as an iMac, perhaps, but high enough that you could use it for watching videos, accessing the Web, and probably even email and word processing.
-Comfortably.
+Original Apple TVThink about it.
+Apple TV is designed for higher-end displays, not the old fashioned analog CRT televisions we’ve all grown up with.
+High resolution – not as high as an iMac, perhaps, but high enough that you can use it for watching videos, accessing the Web, and probably even email and word processing comfortably.

 And how are the iPhone and Apple TV going to work together?
 802.11n WiFi.